Paulus Hook: 20th century

-Today
+21st century

 During the 21st century the arrival of the Hudson–Bergen Light Rail, a construction boom following the attacks of September 11, investments in Liberty State Park and the expansion of the area's ferry connections to lower Manhattan all helped to propel a process of gentrification.

-Today, real estate prices in Paulus Hook are generally higher than in surrounding neighborhoods, which include Liberty Harbor, the Financial District, WALDO, and Hamilton Park.
+Today, real estate prices in Paulus Hook are generally higher than in surrounding neighborhoods, which include Liberty Harbor, the Financial District, WALDO, Downtown Jersey City, and Hamilton Park.
 Morris Street and Washington Street have become the "restaurant rows" of the neighborhood, which is mainly residential.
 The neighborhood is home to the Historic Paulus Hook Association which was started in 1974 as a neighborhood association dedicated to preserving the historic feel of Paulus Hook.

 On October 29, 2012, Paulus Hook was devastated during Hurricane Sandy, with significant flooding occurring throughout the neighborhood.